Identity area

 Dr. Franklin was born as Ursula Maria Martius on 16 September 1921 in Munich, Germany.
 Her mother was Jewish and her father a member of an old German protestant family; both parents were academics.
 She studied chemistry and physics at Berlin University until she was expelled by the Nazis.
 Her parents were sent to concentration camps and she was sent to a forced labour camp.
 The family survived The Holocaust and returned to Berlin.
 She returned to the university after armistice and received her PhD in Experimental/Applied Physics at the Technical University of Berlin in 1948.
 She then moved to Toronto on receiving a Lady Davis Fellowship to the University of Toronto.
 She married Fred Franklin in 1952.
 They became members of the Religious Society of Friends (Quakers) which remained their spiritual community.
 They had 2 children: Martin and Monica.

-Dr. Franklin’s scientific and research expertise has been called on in many capacities, and has always advocated for the social responsibility of the scientist.
+Dr. Franklin’s scientific and research expertise was called on in many capacities, where she always advocated for the social responsibility of the scientist.
 She was a member of the Science Council of Canada in the 1970s and chaired the study leading to the Council’s Report Number 27: Canada as a Conserver Society.
 She also served as a Member of the National Research Council of Canada and was one of the members of the newly founded Natural Sciences and Engineering Research Council.

 3 books serve as excellent introductions to Dr. Franklin’s work and ideas: The Real World of Technology (2nd ed.
 House of Anansi Press Toronto, 1999); The Ursula Franklin Reader: Pacifism as a Map (Between the Lines, 2006); and Ursula Franklin Speaks: Thoughts and Afterthoughts, 1986-2012 (McGill-Queen’s University Press, 2014).